Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 - D) Never cut spaghetti with a knife. – Twirl it with a fork!

-- C) Pineapple on pizza is a crime in Italy. – Some things just aren’t meant to be.
+- C) Pineapple on pizza is controversial in Italy. – Some Italians will forgive you.
+Some will not.

-- B) Meals are meant to be slow and social. – Relax, enjoy, and sip that wine.
+- B) Meals are meant to be slow and social. – Relax, enjoy, and don’t race the pasta.

-- E) Bread is served without butter. – Just dip it in the sauce!
+- E) Bread is usually served without butter. – Use it with the meal or to enjoy the sauce.

 3. Multiple Choice #

-- B) Un caffè, per favore! – Italians drink espresso, not cappuccino, after meals.
+- B) Un caffè, per favore! – Italians usually drink espresso after meals, not cappuccino.

-- A) It’s an unwritten Italian food rule. – Parmesan and seafood do not mix!
+- A) It’s an unwritten Italian food rule. – Cheese and seafood pasta usually do not mix.

 4. Situational Practice – Example Responses #

 ✨ Bravo!
-Now you can eat in Italy without breaking any sacred food rules.
+Now you can eat in Italy without breaking too many sacred food rules.
 Buon appetito! 🇮🇹🍷